vkochan/borsch/README.md

 # borsch - Build your environment with Scheme

-It is based on DVTM implementation with ability to customize with ChezScheme.
+It is a messy draft project with merging of code from dvtm, vis (text core), and adding a Chez Scheme for customization.

 ## Purpose